Emergency medical services in South Africa: Staffing

 Currently, ambulances are staffed by the BLS and ILS practitioners, usually working paired together (BAA & AEA).
-In many volunteer services however, a crew of two BAAs is not uncommon.
+In many volunteer services, however, a crew of two BAAs is not uncommon.
 The ALS providers normally work on rapid response vehicles to improve response times.
 ALS is required to be dispatched in support of the ambulance crew to all Priority 1 (Code Red) patients (those with high-acuity conditions or injuries).
-The national objective is to have one staffed emergency ambulance for every 10,000 population by 2010; however, in some parts of the country this ratio is currently approximately 1 ambulance for every 30,000.
+The national objective is to have one staffed emergency ambulance for every 10,000 population by 2010; however, in some parts of the country this ratio is currently approximately 1 ambulance for every 60,000.

 Vehicles

 The vehicles used by EMS in South Africa can vary greatly across a broad range.
 They may be large or small, new or quite old, often driven by local economics.
 There is no specific current standard for ambulance design in South Africa.
 Some vehicles comply with either the European standard CEN 1789 or the US standard, KKK-1822, but many meet neither standard.
 There are even examples of motorcycles with stretcher-carrying sidecars.
-There is currently a major initiative underway by the government of South Africa to replace much of the aging fleet with new high standard emergency ambulances.
-Plans call for the replacement of approximately 450 ambulances by 2010.